-With the rush to purchase gifts, prepare family meals, decorate the house, and make everything perfect, the holidays can be stressful – and COVID-19 can create additional concerns, especially if you are worried about you and your loved ones’ health.
-Your holidays may even look different because of the pandemic, creating additional stress, sadness or anxiety.
+With the rush to purchase gifts, prepare family meals, decorate the house and make everything perfect, the holidays can be stressful and detrimental to one’s health.
+Your holidays may bring with them additional stress, sadness or anxiety.
 Here, we offer some simple tips to help you minimize the stress that can accompany the holidays.

 - Be real about your feelings.
 If you have lost a loved one or simply can’t be with friends or family this year, understand it’s normal to be sad or grieving.
 Take time to share your feelings or cry.